ngotacoding/IBM-Databases-and-SQL-coursera/Readme.md

 `con = sqlite3.connect("SQLiteDB.db")` creates an [sqlite3 connection object](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection) to the database in which our tables will be stored.
 The connection object is assigned to the variable `con`.
 The argument is the path to the database.
 `cur = con.cursor()` creates a [cursor object](https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor) for operations on our database using the established connection object, `con`.

-Create a connection for the ipython-sql extension to the database by running `%sql sqlite:///SQLiteDB.db`
+Running `%sql sqlite:///SQLiteDB.db` creates a connection for the ipython-sql extension to the database.

+`pd.read_csv(<url_to_dataset>)` loads individual datasets into unique [pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html).
-Each individual dataset is then loaded into a [pandas dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) using `pd.read_csv(url_to_dataset)`.
-Convert each dataframe to an sql table by running the code:
+Each dataframe is then made into an sql table by running the following line of code:

 ```python
 dataframe.to_sql(name_of_sql_table, con, if_exists= 'replace', index=False, method= 'multi')